University of the District of Columbia: Student life

+UDC cable television, channel 19, is the District Government's non-commercial, adult education program service.
+UDC Cable TV 98 supports teaching, research and public service with educational-access television and instructional programming.
+Cable TV 98 operates an audio and video recording service center, electronic field and studio production and a video training center for Public-access television production.

 Athletics

 The University of the District of Columbia athletic teams are known as the UDC Firebirds.
 The university is a member of the National Collegiate Athletic Association (NCAA) and competes at the Division II level as a member of the East Coast Conference (ECC).
 The university currently fields ten varsity sports, five men's sports: basketball, cross country, soccer, tennis, lacrosse; and six women's sports: basketball, cross country, tennis, indoor and outdoor track & field, and volleyball.
 In 2012, the university announced plans for athletic expansion, with the addition of men's and women's lacrosse in 2014 and soon thereafter men's and women's swimming.